stucco/relation-extractor/README.md

 	* MS

 ## Relationship Types
-* Exploit_Target_Related_Observable
+* Exploit_Target_Related_Observable Edge

 		Exploit Target (e.g. vulnerability) --> Observable (e.g. software)

-* Sub_Observable
+* Sub_Observable Edge

 		Observable (e.g. software) --> Observable (e.g. file)

-* Software
+* Software, File, Function, Vulnerability Vertices

-		Software properties are part of the same Object
+		Software/file/function/vulnerability properties are part of the same vertex

-* Vulnerability
+		Example: "... **MS15-035**, which addresses a **remote code execution** bug ..."

-		Vulnerability properties are part of the same Object
+		"MS15-035" is extracted as a vulnerability MS property, and "remote code execution" is extracted as a vulnerability description property.
+This type of relationship indicates that both properties are describing the same vulnerability object.

 ## Relationship Patterns
 These patterns are defined in a JSON-formatted file.
 There are three types of patterns we will need to find: